malingahasantha/Kubernetes-Practice/Learn_Concept/09/readme.md

 When we are running our cluster not on kind, by following the steps we did, our service should be accessible on the node that it is running.
 For example, let's get a pod and describe the pod to find the node that pod is running.

 ![get a pod and describe the pod](img/13.png)

-Bydefauld our application should be accessible on above ip and port.
+By default our application should be accessible on above ip and port.
 But because this is a kind cluster it is exposed on localhost.
 That is the only difference.

 ```
 172.18.0.2:30001
 ```

 ### ClusterIP

 We can have multiple pods running on front end, and multiple pods running on back end, and we can have data bases as well.
 Our application has to interract with each other.
 And these pods should know each other's addresses.
 There will be internal IP associated with every pod.
 But that IP is not static.
-As soon as the pod restart thye IP will get changed.
+As soon as the pod restart the IP will get changed.

 So how we would communicate with different pods and services.
 So how would we ensure our pods are accessible on a name or a certain pod by other services.
-If our back end wants communicate with our front end pods how would they do that.
+If our back end wants to communicate with our front end pods how would they do that.
 This is where Cluster IP comming to the picture.

 We create service called(Service Type) Cluster IP.
 We can access the pods with the name of the service or IPs of the Cluster IP.

 ![diagram](img/15.png)

 If we list the services it will show us the default Cluster IP and with that we can access this cluster.
-We can create our own ClusterIP ass well.
+We can create our own ClusterIP as well.

 ![get a svc to list services](img/14.png)